DEALING with P-As: Emotions (Part 3)

 Develop a “Teflon coating” for yourself when dealing with P-As — stay calm, keep your voice neutral, hold your emotions in check.
 The less reactive you are, the less fuel they have for their hidden anger tactics

-• If possible, find out what the P-A’s angry about – in the present situation.
+• If possible, find out what the P-A is angry about – in the present situation.
 Notice a problem they’re reacting to as soon as you can

-• Because P-As don’t show their anger, you can talk to someone who knows them well enough to tell you the P-A’s buttons, & what subtle signs to look for
+• Because P-As don’t show their anger directly, you can talk to someone who knows them well enough to tell you what the P-A’s buttons are, to know what subtle signs to look for

 • Think seriously about what might really be driving the P-A’s behavior, which is usually a symptom of something else (or deeper) that’s upsetting them.
-NOTE: these is a tools for you, not in order to fix them
+NOTE: these is a tools to help with awareness, not in order to fix them

 Stay as neutral as you can manage – even if you have to act-as-if.
 When you do get upset (which is likely), calm yourself down first before addressing whatever issue that’s bothering you – take a walk, crank up the music & dance, call a sponsor, read a page or two from the Al-Anon “Just for Today” Meditations…..

-• I recognize his ______ as P-A behavior – it’s a familiar pattern which I see & acknowledge
+• I recognize their ______ as P-A behavior – it’s a familiar pattern I see & acknowledge

 • He wants me to get angry & yell, so it’ll end up being my problem, not his